principat/docker-sheepit-client/README.md

 # docker-sheepit-client
-docker file for the scheepit client
+docker file for my scheepit client (https://github.com/principat/sheepit-client)

 ## how to use